heva-io/opentak/docs/basics.md

     - Each patient must have an `in` as the first event
     - Each patient must have an `out` as the last event
     - A patient cannot have more than one `in` or `out` event
-    - A patient cannot have multiple events on the same date
+    - A patient cannot have multiple events on the same TIMESTAMP
     - TIMESTAMP must be an integer
     - ID_PATIENT can either be an integer or a string

 ### Initialization and Training

-This code snippet creates a `TakBuilder` object and trains it.
+This code snippet creates a `TakBuilder` object and fits it.

 ```python
 from tak import TakBuilder